 Ex : 7.2 – Stem :

-- The stem conducts water from the roots to the leaves and to the other parts and food from leaves to the roots and other parts of the plant.
+- One of the important functions of the stem is to conduct water from the roots to the leaves and other parts of the plant.
+It also transports food from the leaves to the roots and other plant parts.

 Ex : 7.3 – Leaf :